dockstore/dockstore-ui/app/docs/getting-started-with-dockstore.md

     ------------------

 You can then use `dockstore tool publish` to see the list of available Docker images you can register with Dockstore.
-This is for you to publish containers that are auto-detected from Quay.io.
+This is for you to publish tools that are auto-detected from Quay.io.
 The key is that Docker images you wish to (quick) publish have the following qualities:

 0. public
 0. at least one valid tag.
 In order to be valid, a tag has to: